 We Made It!

-You made it to the end of this post, thank you so much for sticking with me.
-I know it was a long one, but I hope it was helpful for you.
+You made it to the end of this post and I made it to the end of the day!
+Yay for both of us!
+Thank you so much for sticking with me through it!
+I know it was a long post, but I hope it was helpful for you!

 I want you to know that it’s okay to have tough days and negative thought loops, AND it’s important to know you can get through them.
 If you ever feel like you can’t – below you will again find a list of numbers that will immediately connect you with people that want to help you get to a place where you can.